goodfeli/forgetting/README.md

 forgetting
 ==========

-Private research repo for the ICLR submission of catastrophic forgetting
+Repository of code for the experiments for the ICLR submission "An Empirical Investigation of Catastrophic Forgetting in Gradient-Based Networks"